jpoly1219/go-leetcode/brainstorm.md

       - New discussions need their own controller

     - Tokens are not working as intended, need to try this at home with local dev server instead of remote code-server
+    - Probably a HttpOnly issue with HTTPS and Secure mode

     - Color Palette:
       - https://coolors.co/ff9f1c-ffbf69-ffffff-cbf3f0-2ec4b6